ilsegaertner/Chat-app/README.md

 ## Objective

-The objective was to build a chat app for mobile devices using **React Native**.
+The objective was to build a chat app for mobile devices with **React Native**.
 The app will provide users with a chat interface and options to share images and their location from a phone as well as the Android Simulator.

 <br>
 <p align="center">Screenshot gif from the Android Emulator:</p>